Keto Backpacking: How to Eat Keto Smart

 What is Keto Backpacking?

 Keto backpacking means backpacking while following the keto diet.
 The keto diet (also known as the ketogenic or ketovore diet) consists of high-fat, low-carbohydrate meals, snacks, and beverages.
 This diet encourages your body to make ketones from fat.
 Ketones are then used as fuel.
-To be keto fueled, you generally shouldn’t eat more than 50 grams of carbohydrates daily.
+To be keto-fueled, you generally shouldn’t eat more than 50 grams of carbohydrates daily.
 75-90% of total daily calories come from fat.

 Is Keto Backpacking Healthy?